tomgsmith99/forter-cloudflare/readme.md

 This Cloudflare worker is designed to proxy POST requests to an origin's `/login` endpoint.

-There is an accompanying project that provides:
+There is an accompanying project available [here](https://github.com/tomgsmith99/forter-example-origin) that provides:

 a front end - which renders a login form